How to pay yourself a dividend

 The amount of dividends paid out by a company is determined by its board of directors.
 They may consider factors such as the company’s financial performance, cash flow, and future growth prospects.
 Companies may also have a dividend policy that outlines how dividends will be paid out, such as a fixed percentage of the company’s profits or a set payment amount per share.

-See also How to make battered prawns
+See also How to work out term time salary

 Dividends are typically paid out on a regular basis, such as quarterly, semi-annually, or annually.
 The date on which a company announces its dividend payment is known as the declaration date, while the date on which the dividend is paid out is known as the payment date.
 Shareholders who own the company’s stock on the record date are eligible to receive the dividend.